St Patrick's College, Sutherland: Duke of Edinburgh Award

-The Duke of Edinburgh's Award program involves three progressive levels which, when successfully completed, lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.
+The Duke of Edinburgh's Award program involves three progressive levels which, when successfully completed, lead to a Bronze, Silver or Gold Duke of Edinburgh's Award.
 There are four sections at Bronze and Silver level and five at Gold.
 With assistance from adult Leaders, participants select and set objectives in each of the following areas: Volunteering, Physical, Skills, Expedition and, at Gold level, Residential.
 Each section must be done for a minimum period of time.
 It must be monitored and then assessed by someone with knowledge of that particular activity to achieve an Award.

-The Duke of Edinburgh’s Award it has become a significant program to develop the skills of college students.
+The Duke of Edinburgh's Award it has become a significant program to develop the skills of college students.
 Currently the college has of the largest programs on offer in NSW with an increasing demand for places each year.
 Students of the college may apply to commence the program in Year 9, with the opportunity to continue through to Year 12.

+2021 NSWCCC Tennis Team

+In 2021, St. Patrick's College Sutherland put in their first ever team into the Combined Catholic Colleges Team Tennis Event.
+The Team consisted of Orlando Manciameli, Adam Glowacki, Cyrus Wong and Callum Stanger.
+They finished 3rd and lost in the semifinals coming short of the eventual champions St. Augustine's College.
+Wong became the youngest player to participate in the event at 11 years and 321 days.
+The previous youngest player was Adam McDermott at 12 years and 14 days.
+Additionally Wong qualified for the 2023 NSWCCC Tennis Team.
+He became the first tennis player from St. Patrick's College ever to do so since the induction of the school into the CCC system.